JackGeraghty/Energy-Consumption-of-Websites/README.md

 ECOW uses the Node Package Manager(npm) system for handling packages.
-To install the required packages for each component, the ``npm install`` command needs to be run.
+To install the required packages for each component, the ``npm install`` command needs to be run from the root folder of each component, ``pagespeed/``, ``puppeteer/`` and ``papillon``/ .
 This should install all the necessary packages.

 ECOW is written in TypeScript.
 TypeScript can be installed using npm as follows: ``npm install typescript``

 Each of the components must first be compiled using TypeScript.
 Inside the root folder of each component(e.g. ecow/Energy-Consumption-of-Websites/puppeteer/) execute the following command, ``tsc`` .
 This will compile the TypeScript code to JavaScript, which can then be run using Node.

+To run the PageSpeed component, an API key needs to be generated from a Google Developer account(https://console.cloud.google.com/).
+Once the PageSpeed API is enabled for the account, a key can be generated.
+This key needs to be placed in a file named ``pagespeed_api_key.txt``,  the ``resources/apis`` folder, example: ``pagespeed/resources/apis/pagespeed_api_key.txt``

 Each component uses the same structure for a build directory, ``build/src/<component_name>/``.
 From the root folder of each component, it can be executed by the following command: ``node build/src/<component_name>/main.js <args>``.
 The arguments for each of the components are described in the next section.